 - All mandatory fees (port fee, fuel surcharge, passport registration)

-- Tourist map of St Petersburg
+- Tourist map and information package of St Petersburg

 For extra cost

 - Travel insurance

 On our student trips we use three star hotels for accommodation.
 All of the hotels we use are located in the historical city centre and provide good services and easy access to local sights.
 Due to difficult vacancy situation in the hotels, we confirm the name of the hotel usually 1-2 weeks prior to the departure.
 The most usual hotels we use are listed below.

 - Location in the historical city centre, max.
 3 km distance to the main sites and action

 - TWIN rooms with conveniences: twin bed, bathroom, tv in all rooms